 Motion for New Trial or Amended Judgment

 Rule 83 controls motions for a new trial or to amend a judgment.
-Ordinarily these motions must be filed within fifteen days after the judgment or decree is entered.
+Ordinarily these motions must be filed within 25 days after the judgment or decree is entered.

 Motion for Reconsideration